iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ### 4. Recall | True Positive Rate ( `TPR` ) | Sensitivity
 - Focus on `Positive Class` ( How Good our Model is at `Correctly` predicting `Positive` Classes ? )
 - **Evaluates** Model only based on its **ability** to  **Predict** the `Positive Class`
+- Measures the Correctly identified Positive Cases from all the **Actual Positive Cases**.
+- Used when the Cost of False Negatives is **High**. ( e.g. Person is Really prone to COVID 19 but Test Result is Negative it can be Fatal. )
 - **True Positive Rate** : Proportion of **Positive Class** that is `Correctly` Predicted as **Positive**

 ![Recall](Image/Recall.png)